 2. Australian Institute of Health and Welfare.
 Chronic musculoskeletal conditions.
 Canberra, Australia: AIHW, 2019.
 Available from: https://www.aihw.gov.au/reports-data/health-conditions-disability-deaths/chronic-musculoskeletal-conditions/about.

 3. Johnell O and Kanis J. Epidemiology of osteoporotic fractures.
 Osteoporosis International, 2005; 16 Suppl 2:S3-7.
 Available from: https://www.ncbi.nlm.nih.gov/pubmed/15365697

-4. Australian Institute for Health and Welfare.
+4. Australian Institute of Health and Welfare.
 Osteoporosis web report.
 Canberra, Australia: AIHW, 2019.
 Available from: https://www.aihw.gov.au/getmedia/507c3057-c3cd-4894-83e3-0fb68e357a37/Osteoporosis.pdf.aspx?inline=true.

 5. US Department of Health and Human Services.
 The health consequences of smoking: a report of the Surgeon General.
 Atlanta, Georgia: US Department of Health and Human Services, Public Health Service, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2004.
-Available from: https://www.cdc.gov/tobacco/data_statistics/sgr/index.htm .
+Available from: http://www.cdc.gov/tobacco/data_statistics/sgr/index.htm .